The 4 types of Fascia

 This is the cobweb-like fascia found within the body.
 The Inter-Structural Fascia of muscles contracts, relaxes and stretches with the muscle fibers.
 They are clearly visible in meat products such as chicken and steak when the muscles fibers are pulled apart.
 Inter-Structural Fascia also penetrates and surrounds the brain, organs, cartilage, blood vessels, nerves and literally every system of the body.
 The Inter-Structural Fascia is highly adhesive.
 When this type of fascia adheres, it can stick to other fascial fibers within the structure, the fibers of a single structure, as well as sticking two or more structures together.
 This adhesive process interrupts the function of the structures.

-This Jell-O quality fascia is primarily found in the abdominal cavity.
+This gelatin-like fascia is primarily found in the abdominal cavity.
 Visceral fascia is the only fascia that can change properties as documented in “Strolling Beneath the Skin”.
 The visceral fascia interacts with all of the structures including the other types of fascia inside the “blank spaces of the body”.
 Visceral Fascia is highly protective in nature and when tight, will restrict all of the functions of the adjoining structures.

-Inter-Structural Fascia, Structural Fascia, and Visceral Fascia is found inside and around the spine.
+Inter-Structural Fascia, Structural Fascia, and Visceral Fascia are found inside and around the spine.
 The Spinal Fascia is special because it is fibrously dense and encases the spinal cord like a thick straw.
 The other types of fascia connect to this straw-like casing and burst out like sunbeams through the abdominal cavity.
 Understanding how to impact this deep fascia can dramatically aid in the treatment of back pain related to the narrowing of this column.

 THE FASCIABLASTER® | $89.00